 Every blogger tries to ensure that his/her site is always up and running.
-While hosting providers guarantees 99.9% uptime, literally means your site will not go down but practically it depends on type of hosting that you are choosing.
-Dedicated and VPS hosting will have almost zero down time for your site but with shared hosting you will have trouble all the time.
-For example, in my early article of issue with Hostgator, in the last paragraph I mentioned about website downtime with HostGator.
+While hosting providers guarantees 99.9% uptime, literally means your site will not go down but practically it depends on the type of hosting that you are choosing.
+Dedicated and VPS hosting will have almost zero downtime for your site but with shared hosting, you will have trouble all the time.
+For example, in my early article of an issue with Hostgator, in the last paragraph, I mentioned about website downtime with HostGator.

 Nobody likes downtime.
 But before fixing downtime, you should analyze what is the actual cause of the issue.
 There are many reasons why your site might isn't up and running.
 Some of them are mentioned below -